pedrocatre/pwSwitch/README.md

-# pwSwitch for AngularJS - turn boring checkboxes into pretty switches
+# pwSwitch for AngularJS
+Turn boring checkboxes into pretty switches.
 An AngularJS directive for the pswitch library.

 ## Demo